Skip to contents

 A few features are noticeable:

-2. There is fairly high overlap between these gene lists, 3,681 probes are shared, which is more than not shared 2,922 and 2,303, respectively.
+3. There is fairly high overlap between these gene lists, 1,582 are shared.

-The data can be drawn with proportional circles, otherwise known as a Euler diagram, or proportional Venn diagram.
+The data can be drawn with proportional circles, which is a Euler diagram.

-For this diagram, we will plot sets=c(1, 3) mostly because these are more visually interesting.
+For this diagram, we plot sets=c(1, 3) mostly because these are more visually interesting.

 if (do_limma) {